mouahrara/FlipBuildings/README.md

 - Run the game using **SMAPI**.

 ## How to use
 Select either Robin's or the Wizard's construction menu, and then click the flip button (↹) to access a view of your farm.
 From there, you can choose a building to flip.
+You can also right-click to flip only the draw layers, which generally correspond to the animations of the building.
+For instance, flipping the draw layers of the mill reverses its rotation direction.

 https://github.com/mouahrara/FlipBuildings/assets/131559634/573ac1fc-1169-40bd-88ea-7caabe1cf72e